-They are grazers and feeds on marsh grasses, grain crops, tundra plants, aquatic plants and fresh plant growth in fields.
-They also eat berries, aquatic insects and their larvae.
+They are grazers and feeds on marsh grasses, grain crops, tundra plants, aquatic plants, and fresh plant growth in fields.
+They also eat berries, aquatic insects, and larvae.